-De-stress, lower your heart rate, improve your mood and creativity, and connect to your core-self again with our Local, Alison.
+De-stress, lower your heart rate, improve your mood and creativity, and connect to your core-self again with our Local, Milena.
 Located in Edmonton, this forest bathing session aims to enhance your wellness and ground you.

 The perfect balance of both exhilarating and relaxing, snowmobiling provides an alternative way to see the backcountry.
 Travel through old growth forest, rip through fresh powder and take breaks for hot cider and good chats with your friends.